G05h0/HTML-CSS/README.md

 # HTML-CSS
-This repository consist of my work done while studying in SoftUni + my exam!
+This repository consist of my work done while studying in SoftUni with my exam!